Judith Adem Owigar: Funding and Partnerships

 The Steele Foundation for Hope's main mission is to provide access to resources and education for people in need worldwide through advances in technology and engineering.
 In 2023, the foundation delivered an investment of $1 million to AkiraChix to help expand its program to more students across Africa.

 Challenges

 Despite support from organizations, AkiraChix faced challenges.
 According to InfoDev, major challenges that AkiraChix faced were surrounding limited administrative resources compared to growing requirements and the necessary roles and resources AkiraChix needed.
+Owigar acknowledges that there was an initial pressure to prove herself among male innovators but notes positive changes over time.